bbest/rmarkdown-example/rmarkdown_example/test.md

 Results
 -------

 Hats off to the top scoring region of **Heard and McDonald Islands** with a score of 90.29!
-Here are the top 10 scoring regions of 221 globally:
+The top 10 scoring regions (of 221 globally) are largely comprised of unpopulated islands (see Table 1).

 |Region|Score|
 |:-----|----:|